diveshpanwar/optimisedPortfolioWebsite/README.md

 # Optimised Portfolio Website
-### This project is about using gulp to minify the HTML, CSS and JS and to deploy the webserver.
-The server also watches for the changes in the files in the source files.
+### This is Project 4 for FED, It uses gulp to automate tasks.
+Please see the instructions for more.
 ***
 ## Features
 * Checks for changes in the html, js, and css files.